 We’re committed to delivering tasty, great value food using fresh and where possible, local ingredients.

-All our outlets are Fairtrade accredited, we use fish from sustainable sources and all our eggs are free range.
+We offer and support Fairtrade accredited products in all our outlets, and are working towards the new Fairtrade accreditation, we use fish from sustainable sources and all our eggs are free range.

-Significant purchasing for catering is with suppliers from the TUCO framework which promotes supply chain sustainability and provides extensive information, resources and networks for us to keep abreast of the latest developments in sustainable catering.
+Significant purchasing for catering is with suppliers from the TUCO (The University Caterers Organisation) framework which promotes supply chain sustainability and provides extensive information, resources and networks for us to keep abreast of the latest developments in sustainable catering.